FrederikTobner/Cellox/README.md

 ## Objects

-In Cellox everything besides the 3 base data types is considered to be a cellox [object](https://github.com/FrederikTobner/Cellox/wiki/Objects).
+In Cellox everything besides the three base data types is considered to be a cellox [object](https://github.com/FrederikTobner/Cellox/wiki/Objects).
 Even functions and classes are considered to be a cellox object.
 This means that you can for example get the reference to a function and assign it to a variable.